Armstrm6/DesktopApplicationTemplate/README.md

 After cloning the repository:

-- Rely on GitHub Actions to run the standard `dotnet restore` and `dotnet build DesktopApplicationTemplate.sln` commands documented below.
-Codex runs inside a Linux container without the WindowsDesktop runtime, so capture the CI logs (or maintainer summaries) when documenting build results.
+- Rely on GitHub Actions to run the standard `dotnet restore`, `dotnet build DesktopApplicationTemplate.sln`, and `dotnet test --settings tests.runsettings` commands documented below.
+Codex runs inside a Linux container without the WindowsDesktop runtime, so capture the CI logs (or maintainer summaries) when documenting build and test results.
 - Run the setup script to configure the Git hooks and [Git LFS](https://git-lfs.com/):

   ```bash